bham-carpentries/git-novice-python-ci/_episodes/04-changes.md

-it shows us the difference between the last committed change and what's in the staging area.
+it shows us the difference between the last committed change and what's in the staging area - which is the same change we saw before we did 'git add'.

 Let's save our changes:

 ~~~